 The risks of the Group are periodically assessed and the Committee, with management, agree on risk mitigation strategies, including monitoring and reporting.

 In regard to financial risk, the Group has identified potential exposure to:

-- Market risk (including foreign exchange risk and foreign currency risk);
+- Market risk (including foreign exchange risk, foreign currency risk and interest rate risk);

 - Credit risk; and

 - Liquidity risk.